neutralvibes/pi2s3/README.md

 s3cmd --no-progress get s3://bucket-name/backups/hostname/2022-04-04/2022-04-05_1403_backup_full.tar.gz.lst - | cat
 ```

-You could exchange the `cat` in the example for `less` or a `grep` if required.
-Although if you may need to perform multiple of searches/views copying the file locally as mentioned previously would be better.
+You could exchange the `cat` in the example for `less` or a `grep` etc. If you may need to perform multiple operations such as searches or views then copying the file locally as mentioned previously would be better.

 #### Extracting files/folder from a backup